DevonTomatoSandwich/Trading/Potential/README.md

 By starting the month with only $1 for each stock, the goal is to see how much I could have potentially made at the end of the month.
 I assumed zero commission which is not the best assumption as there could be as many as 1 trade per minute

-The result is listed below but is also in cell 11:
+The result is listed below but is also in cell 11 (and takes only 2.5 min to run):
 {
    HTZ  : 4855919121.21
    CPE  : 68844.91